 24/7 VALENCIA: 1.
 Tell us something about your background and musical experiences whilst growing up…

-BÁRBARA GRAMAGÊ: When I was a kid, I remember myself passing all my free time imagining myself performing on videoclips and huge stages.
-I think it was because the background in my family was very artsy, my father loved music and sang well and my mother also loved singing, plus my grandfather was an amazing painter who always supported and inspired me and I remember knowing since a very young age that I wanted to be a singer.
+BÁRBARA GRAMAGÊ: When I was a kid, I remember myself passing all my free time imagining myself performing in videoclips and on huge stages.
+I think it was because the background in my family was very artsy, my father loved music and sang well and my mother also loved singing, plus my grandfather was an amazing painter who always supported and inspired me and I remember knowing from a very young age that I wanted to be a singer…

 2. What are your musical influences?